This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Baked Goods and Desserts

-- Homemade marshmallows: 2 cups for coating
+- Homemade marshmallows: Coat with 2 cups for a smooth finish.

 Savory Dishes With a Touch of Sweetness